Credit Card Processing

 Reviewing your merchant processing statement is a balance of looking at the big picture and the details.
 If you think you’re paying too much or have questionable charges, you might need to check every fee on your statement to identify and confirm its source.

-Step 1: Identify Important Information
+Step 1: Identify important information

 At the top right of your statement, you will find your processor’s name and contact information.
 Your business name and information are below.
 On the left, you’ll see the processing month, your Merchant Identification Number (MID), the deposit amount number, and the dollar amount deducted from this billing statement.

-Below this, you will see your plan summary.
+Below this, you will find your plan summary.
 This section itemizes the number of sales you’ve processed for each card brand and the interchange fee (discount percentage and discount due) associated with each transaction.
 In this statement, the discount rate is 2.29% for Visa Card (VS) transactions and 2.59% for American Express (AM) transactions.

 The total amount of sales reflects the gross sales volume for your account.

-example of plan summary on merchant statement
+An example of a merchant statement with a plan summary section on top.

 Step 2: Determine which pricing model is used